 FAQ

-Q. I can download my PDF, but I cannot open it in Adobe Acrobat
+Q. I found my Standard, but I can't download it

 Answer

-This usually occurs when your browser is set to open PDFs in a new browser window instead of in Adobe Acrobat.
+This usually occurs when your browser opens PDFs in a new browser window instead of in Adobe Acrobat.

 Which browser are you using today?